Super-Manda/Stocks-Analysis/README.md

 ![VBA_2018_CHALLENGE]( https://github.com/Super-Manda/Stocks-Analysis/blob/main/VBA_Challenge_2018.png)

+###
-### The tickerIndex is used more often in the refactored code, which may contribute something toward this efficiency.
+The tickerIndex is used more often in the refactored code, which may contribute something toward this efficiency.
 For example, at outset, “tickerIndex = 0” was created.
 Then, in the refactored code, it becomes a much more active reference in the code, especially in sections 3A through 3D.

 Another example of efficiency is that the original script has a separate macro for the formatting, so Steve would have to click on multiple macros to achieve a user-friendly formatting.
 With the refactored version, all Steve has to do is tell the input box whether he needs to analyze 2017 or 2018, and then everything will come up with the proper colors and percentages that he needs to see.

 ![VBA_REFACTORED_CODE_SAMPLE](https://github.com/Super-Manda/Stocks-Analysis/blob/main/VBA%20code%20sample.png)

-# Summary :sun_with_face:
+# Summary

 ## Advantages and/or Disadvantages of Refactoring Code

+###
-### As aforementioned, the primary advantage is that refactoring the VBA code will allow Steve to add to his dataset over time.
+As aforementioned, the primary advantage is that refactoring the VBA code will allow Steve to add to his dataset over time.

 In addition, refactoring can streamline or pare down things that were previously hard-coded (to no longer require as many separate updates).
 Therefore, the next person to read the code will find it to be simpler and easy to follow at a quick glance.
 It is also like doing an audit of which facets of the code are most important to a particular subroutine in terms of using less memory.